GuildCrafts/web-development-js/_goals/312-Week_5_Assessment.md

 When you start out, you will encounter errors.
 You'll have to fix these errors to get the server running.

+You will also need to **create a "contacts" database** and load it with the schema file (`schema.sql`).
+You can use the insert statements in the `contacts.sql` to load some "dummy" data into the database.
+When you're ready, you can use the `contacts_full.sql` file to load more compelte data.

 ### Tools Used

 The application uses [Express](https://expressjs.com/) for the web server and [PostgreSQL](https://www.postgresql.org/) for the database.
 In addition, it uses [EJS templates](http://www.embeddedjs.com/) for view rendering and [nodemon](https://nodemon.io/) to run & automatically restart your development server.